sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 There is no synchronization between them and the Writes Database.
 Reads Databases cannot create side-effects on the Writes Database.
 Due to denormalization, it could be even impossible to find back the original record (if we don't keep all the necessary info, the PK etc. because we don't need them)

-When you query an API (a `GET` or some GraphQL Query): you don't expect to mutate the data, same thing here.
+When we query an API (a `GET` or some GraphQL Query): we don't expect to mutate the data, same thing here.

 #### Eventual Consistency